minhpro/cs-notes/interview/other.md

 1. Find the titles of courses in the `Comp.
 Sci.` department that have 3 credits.

+select c.title
-SELECT title  FROM Department d join Courses c on d.deptId = c.deptID WHERE c.credit = 3
+FROM Courses c

-INNER JOIN vs LEFT JOIN
+JOIN Department d
+ON c.deptID = d.deptId
+WHERE d.deptName = `Comp.
+Sci.` AND c.credits = 3

 A(id, aName)  B(id, bName)
 1, x1            1, y1
 2, x2            3, y3

 A INNER JOIN B (id)
-1, x1, y1
+1, x1 y1

 A LEFT JOIN B (id)
-1, x1,y1
+1, x1 y1
-3,y3
+2, x2 null

+2. Increase the salary for each teach in the `Comp.
+Sci.` department by 10%

+UPDATE Teachers.salary
+(SELECT Teachers.salary
+FROM Teachers
-B LEFT JOIN A
+JOIN Department
-1, x1,y1
-2,x2
+ON Department.deptID = Teachers.deptId)
+SET Teachers.salary = Teachers.salary*0.1
+WHERE d.deptName = `Comp.
+Sci.`